ParkinsonLab/Architect/scripts/enzyme_annotation/README.md

 	Lists the ECs predicted by each tool for which there is no trained random forest classifier (default settings).
-	Separates those ECs	based on the level of confidence with which they are predicted--as per the cutoffs I used for the random forest classifier.
+	Separates those ECs	based on the level of confidence with which they are predicted.
+	This is as per the cutoffs used for the random forest classifier.
 	This is an optional script, but recommended for model reconstruction.

 - _different_ensemble_approaches.py_:

 	File containing the different ensemble approaches that are run from 1_run_ensemble_approach.py.

 - _utils.py_: